abhiTronix/vidgear/README.md

 # Documentation

-The full documentation for all VidGear classes and functions can be found in the link below:
+The complete documentation for all VidGear classes and functions can be found in the link below:

 * [Wiki Documentation - English][wiki]